drancope/wemos-hc/README.md

 The main server creates its own local wifi lan, and mobile phones can get an ip and access the wemos web server, displaying a page where the user can turn on/off the lights.

 # Goals:
+- learning and experimenting with mc and electronics -- programming servers, use of wifi libraries
+ -- making PCBs with power devices

 - use of wemos minicontrollers to switch lights at home, -- server to accept mobile orders
   -- reliable if home router fails
+  -- initially, does not depend on iot standards, but considering learning about that.

 - Expandable
  -- accepting internet orders
    --- a second wemos wired to main wemos, to provide connection to local network.
+   --- future use of cloud computing, or aws iot messages.